-Ready to learn about Interstitial Lung Disease?
-If so then you’re in the right place, because that is what this study guide is all about.
+Are you ready to learn about Interstitial Lung Disease?
+If so, you’re in the right place, because that is what this study guide is all about.

 The practice questions listed below correlate well with Egan’s Chapter 26, so you can use this information to help prepare for your exams.

 So if you’re ready, let’s go ahead and dive right in.

 ILD stands for Interstitial Lung Disease.
 We needed to clear that up in question #1 so that now your will know when reference ILD throughout the rest of this study guide. 🙂

 2. ILDs are a diverse group of illnesses that can be organized into groups based on what?

 3. ILDs generally cause what?